alexanderalmstrom/contentful-node/README.md

 yarn run build
 ```

-Deploy to Heroku app (connected with git remote)
+Deploy to Heroku (Go to Heroku docs for more info how to setup a application)

 ```
 yarn run deploy